narimiller/GANs-generative-art/README.md

 ## Conclusions

-The results of both GANs leave something to be desired.

 malliGAN performance suffered from a lack of training data, but the photos provided were all the the business owner had at the time of data collection.
 Malli opened towards beginning of the COVID pandemic and is a relatively new business.
 It will be good to revisit this project in 1-2 years, once the business has accumulated more photographs of its dishes.
 The latent space of a trained GAN can be used to create interesting interpolation/morphing videos for businesses that have been open for around 3+ years or have at least 1K-2K images available.

 grappleGAN performance suffered from a lack of simplicity in the training images.
-The dataset was likely too diverse in terms of grappling positions, scale, camera angles, etc. This GAN became more of an abstract art project than a means to create promotional materials for a tournament or brand.
-A GAN trained on complex subject matter with an abstract-looking output can at the very least be used to create digital art.
+This GAN became more of an abstract art project than a means to create promotional materials for a tournament or brand.
+A GAN trained on complex subject matter with an abstract-looking output could at the very least be used to create digital art.

-**The main takeaway is that better image quality, and therefore better interpolation videos, can be achieved with GANs trained on larger and less diverse datasets.
+**Better image quality, and therefore better interpolation videos, can be achieved with GANs trained on larger and less diverse datasets.
 Lower quality outputs could still be used for NFTs/digital art.**

 ## Next Steps

-- In subsequent training runs on Google Colab, set `p` to the last value used in the previous run.
-Google Colab tends to time out often. `p` is initialized to 0 at the beginning of each training run and takes some time to climb back up.
-Setting `p` when resuming training can allow for stronger augmentations throughout the training process.
+- In Google Colab, allow stronger augmentations by setting `p` to the last value used in subsequent training runs.
+Colab tends to time out often. `p` is initialized to 0 at the beginning of each training run and takes some time to climb back up.
+More non-leaking augmentations may result in better image quality.
 - Revisit malliGAN when more data is available to create useful marketing videos.
 - Collect less diverse datasets for experiments that will be used for NFT/digital art production.
 - Combine GAN art with other video editing techniques.